mzaks/EntitasCookBook/chapters/ingredients/02_entity.md

 }
 ```

-Than the API looks as following:
+Then the API looks as following:

 ```csharp
 entity.AddPosition(new IntVector2(x, y));